 You can create video stories, capture 3D animations and deliver them to your audience.
 It lets you share your content on channels like social media, email, SMS, and the web.
 You can be an influencer by building your community on chats and groups.
 Although still in beta, you can pre-register for the closed-beta to get an invitation.

-As you can see the EdTech scene in the Nordics is hotting up, and it’s only going to get bigger!
+As you can see the Nordic EdTech scene is hotting up, and it’s only going to get bigger!
 We’ll be closely following the latest development from the Nordics and we will share our thoughts on our blog.

 P.S.
 Here’s a piece by Annemarie Glaesel on 7 companies that best describe Norway’s startup ecosystem.